 How do I get to Antigua?

 Traveling to Guatemala is at your own expense.
 If you wish, our Volunteer Team will arrange for a shuttle to meet you at Guatemala City International Airport and bring you to Antigua, which is about 45 km away.
-The transportation fee is US $35 per person, per trip, paid in advance to the Bismarck office.
+The transportation fee is $25 USD per person, per trip, paid in advance to the U.S. office.

 What is the difference between short-term and long-term volunteers?

 A small group of volunteers in Guatemala are considered “long-term volunteers.”
-These volunteers commit to spending 2 years working with us in Guatemala and receive a modest living stipend to cover room and board during their stay.
+These volunteers commit to spending 2 years working with us in Guatemala.
 With few exceptions, all volunteers staying less than 2 years are considered “short-term volunteers” and are responsible for paying their own room and board.
 As of January 2014, the Project is not offereing any long term volunteer placements with stipends.
 Please check back for any updates.